evacchi/evacchi.github.io/content/posts/2025-11-01-the-return-of-language-oriented-programming.md

 <a href=https://claude.site/public/artifacts/ade8dd7f-1883-4f59-9372-be464834b6d9/embed target=_blank><img src=/assets/lop/dsl-piano-gen.png width=100% /></a>

 The implementation is fully-functional and interactive

 ### Example 2: Business Rules

 Another classic example of a DSL is Business Rules Languages.
-To be more precise, BRLs are more of a "framework" to define business rules, which _then_ encode the actual domain logic.
+To be more precise, BRLs are more of a "framework" to define business rules; then rules _then_ encode the actual domain logic.

 > design and implement a business rules language.
 Then implement it in JS and show me some examples